 The Board shall have the right to refuse membership to any organization or individual if such membership would be in violation of United States law, California law, or if in the Board’s best judgement such a membership would be detrimental to the OFA.

 The Board may revoke or suspend an existing membership if that membership is detrimental to the OFA, is contrary to the goals or objectives of the OFA, or is in violation of United States or California law.
-In the case where inaction by the OFA may expose the OFA to significant legal liability, the Chair may immediately and temporarily suspend an existing membership until the next Board Meeting.
+Time being of the essence, in the case where inaction by the OFA may expose the OFA to significant legal liability, the Chair may immediately and temporarily suspend an existing membership until the next Board Meeting.

 Board of Directors